scivision/fortran-libs/README.md

 ctest -S setup.cmake -VV
 ```

+### MSYS2 MinGW MPI setup

+MinGW via MSYS2 on Windows works well with MUMPS and MS-MPI via this [procedure](https://www.scivision.dev/windows-mpi-msys2/).

+### Intel compiler on Windows

-NOTE: Intel compiler on Windows with CMake: we suggest using `cmake -G Ninja` or `cmake -G "MinGW Makefiles"` as the CMake Visual Studio backend requires additional
+For Intel compiler on Windows we suggest using `cmake -G Ninja` or `cmake -G "MinGW Makefiles"` as the CMake Visual Studio backend requires additional
 [special configuration](https://software.intel.com/en-us/articles/configuring-visual-studio-for-mixed-language-applications).

+## Usage

 To use MUMPS as via CMake FetchContent, in the project add: